knuckleswtf/pastel/README.md

 [![Latest release](http://img.shields.io/packagist/v/knuckleswtf/pastel.svg?style=flat)](https://packagist.org/packages/knuckleswtf/pastel) [![Build Status](https://travis-ci.org/knuckleswtf/pastel.svg?branch=master)](https://travis-ci.org/knuckleswtf/pastel)[![Total Downloads](https://poser.pugx.org/knuckleswtf/pastel/downloads)](https://packagist.org/packages/knuckleswtf/pastel)

 Pastel is a tool for generating pretty API documentation from Markdown.
 Write your docs in Markdown and let Pastel convert it to a HTML page, complete with:
+- mobile responsiveness
-- syntax highlighting for code examples
+- syntax highlighting for code examples in multiple languages
 - a table of contents for easy navigation
 - search functionality
 - automatic "Last updated" tag, so your users know how fresh the docs are
 - a logo, if you like
 - custom HTML and CSS helpers for when you want to apply special styles

 Want to see it in action?
-[Here's what the output looks like.](https://knuckleswtf.github.io/pastel)
+[Here's what the output looks like](https://knuckleswtf.github.io/pastel).

 <p align="center">
   <img src="./screenshots/pastel-screenshot-1.png">